centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan_v1.md

 Risks
 =====
-[comment] # (Present the risks that have been identified during the preparation phase.
+[comment]: # (Present the risks that have been identified during the preparation phase.
 Present also the measures that will be taken.
 If the risk profile is extensive, use the PPS template "Risk list")